Bell curve

 Click here to check the code.

 The bell curve series is an areaspline series with self-setting data.
-Unlike most other Highcharts series, the data property is not available - it is set internally based on the base series data (more precisely y values of the data).
+The data property can be substituted by a base series (more precisely y values of the data).

 Two steps are required to create a bell curve: